CalvinY8/blender_pauldron_rigger_demo/README.md

 #works with A-pose and T-pose

-#pauldron rigging bones are generated relative to shoulder bone size

 #works regardless of armature size or shoulder width

-#script runs regardless of upper arm bone length
+#works regardless of upper arm bone length